-Office Space in The City Of London
+Office Space To Rent In The City Of London

 The City is often referred to the Square Mile, a term that refers to the original size of London.
 The City vies with New York City as the financial capital of the world; many banking and insurance institutions have their headquarters there.
 The London Stock Exchange (shares and bonds), Lloyd's of London (insurance) and the Bank of England are all based in the City.
 Over 500 banks have offices in the City, and the City is an established leader in trading in Eurobonds, foreign exchange, energy futures and global insurance.
 In 2009, the City of London accounted for 2.4% of UK GDP.